olorondu-emeka/web-crawler/README.md

 # web-crawler
-a simple web crawler that retrieves all the links from a base URL (within the same domain) and stores it in form of an N-ary tree (stored in a `results.json` file).
+A simple web crawler that retrieves all the links from a starting URL (within the same domain) and stores it in form of an N-ary tree (stored in a `results.json` file).

 ## Problem statement
-build a web crawler with the following specifications:
+Build a web crawler with the following specifications:
+- The crawler should have a starting (base) URL.
-- the crawler should visit each URL it finds on the same domain.
+- The crawler should visit each URL it finds on the same domain.
 - It should print each URL visited, and a list of links found on that page.
 - The crawler should be limited to one subdomain.